 Explanation: As long as the resultant balance is positive, the energy and drift velocity of the charge carriers increases with an increase in the applied field.

 a) energy gained is greater than energy lost

 b) energy lost is greater than energy gained

-Explanation: The energy gained from the field equals the energy lost as the result of collisions.
-At this point drift velocity attains a limiting value called saturation velocity.
+Explanation: The energy gained from the field equals the energy lost as a result of collisions.
+At this point, drift velocity attains a limiting value called saturation velocity.

 Sanfoundry Global Education & Learning Series – VLSI.

 To practice VLSI Question Bank, here is complete set of 1000+ Multiple Choice Questions and Answers.